heimdallrj/x-in-a-nutshell/python/learning-path.md

   def get_name(self):
     return self.name
 ```
-The class declared above describes the state and actions of any Person object.
+The class declared above describes the state and actions of any _Person_ object.

-For example, any Person object will have a name and an age.
+For example, any _Person_ object will have a `name` and an `age`.
 These two fields are what determines the state of the object.

 In OOP’s terminology, name and age are called the object attributes.

 You can also call `get_name()` on any Person object to return the name of the person.

-We call get_name a method.
+We call `get_name` a method.

 And this method, in addition to any other methods that we define, is what determines the object’s actions.

-In other words, a Python object has attributes and methods that are defined in the object’s Class.
+In other words, a Python object has attributes and methods that are defined in the object’s _Class_.

-Here’s how to create a Person object
+Here’s how to create a _Person_ object

 ```python
 >>> p = Person('Alice', 22)